 What are the side effects of Oestrogel?

-If you experience any side effects while taking Oestrogel you should inform your doctor.
+The side effects of Oestrogel can include tender breasts, nausea, vomiting, stomach problems and breakthrough bleeding (light spotting).
+If you experience any side effects while taking Oestrogel, you should inform your doctor.

-When shouldn’t you use Oestrogel?
+When should you not use Oestrogel?

-You should not use Oestrogel if you:
+You should not use Oestrogel supplemental oestrogen if you:

-- Are allergic to oestradiol or any of the other ingredients in this medication (see package leaflet)
+- Are allergic to oestradiol or any of the other ingredients in this medication (see package leaflet);

-- Have or have had breast cancer
+- Have or have had breast cancer;

-- Have or have had endometrial cancer (cancer of the lining of the womb)
+- Have or have had endometrial cancer (cancer of the lining of the womb);

-- Have or have had liver disease
+- Have or have had liver disease;

-- Have or have had heart problems
+- Have or have had heart problems;

-- Experience abnormal vaginal bleeding
+- Experience abnormal vaginal bleeding;

-- Have or have had a kidney or blood disease
+- Have or have had a kidney or blood disease;

-- Are pregnant or breastfeeding
+- Are pregnant or breastfeeding;

-Oestrogel is only suitable for women of menopause age.
+- Oestrogel is only suitable for women of menopause age.

 Does Oestrogel interact with other medication?

-- Epilepsy medicines (increasing the risk of seizures with certain medicines)
+- Epilepsy medicines (increasing the risk of seizures with certain medicines);

-- Medicines for infections
+- Medicines for infections;

-- Blood pressure medicines
+- Blood pressure medicines;

-- Diuretic medicines
+- Diuretic medicines;

-- Medicines to treat tuberculosis (TB)
+- Medicines to treat tuberculosis (TB);

-- Herbal/plant-based medicines, for example, St. John´s Wort
+- Herbal/plant-based medicines, for example, St. John’s Wort.

-If you are diabetic your doctor may wish to adjust your dose of insulin while you are taking Oestrogel.
+If you are diabetic, your doctor may wish to adjust your dose of insulin while you are taking Oestrogel.
 It is important to closely monitor your blood sugar levels if you have diabetes and are taking this medicine.
-If any changes occur report them to your doctor.
+If any changes occur, report them to your doctor.
 It is essential to tell your doctor about any medicines you are taking as they could affect the performance of Oestrogel.